netinvent/npbackup/README.md

 You may install npbackup via PyPI or use the pre-built executables.

 ### Prebuilt executables
-On linux, copy `npbackup` executable to `/usr/local/bin` and make it executable via `chmod +x /usr/local/bin/npbackup`.
+On linux, uncompress the NPBackup tar.gz corresponding to your platform to `/usr/local/bin`, or wherever you want.
+You'll get `/usr/local/bin/npbackup-cli`, `/usr/local/bin/npbackup-gui` or `/usr/local/bin/npbackup-viewer` depending on the flavor you have chosen.
+You'll need to have write permissionds to `/var/log`.
+If not, you can specify an alternative log file via `--log-file /my/writable/path/npbackup.log`
 Any distribution with glibc >= 2.17 should do.

-On Windows, you can directly execute `npbackup.exe` that comes in the zip archive.
+On Windows, you should decompress zip archive and run the executable inside it.
 The x64 binary is compatible with Windows 10+.
 The x86 binary is compatible with windows Vista and higher.
 On those old systems, you might need to install Visual C runtime 2015.

 ### PyPI installation